 Dry matter production of Chickpea

 Dry matter production of chickpea was significantly influenced by enriched organic manures application and foliar feeders at harvest of crop.
 Interaction effect of enriched organic manures application and liquid foliar feeders was non-significant in pooled mean (Table 1).
-Significantly higher dry matter production was obtained with enriched poultry manure with silica (M2) at harvest during both years of study and in the pooled mean.
+Significantly higher dry matter production was obtained withenriched poultry manure with silica (M2) at harvest during both years of study and in the pooled mean.
 Enhanced growth of chickpea might be supplied a steady release of essential nutrients, particularly nitrogen and phosphorus, which supported continuous vegetative growth.
 The added silica strengthened cell walls, improved leaf orientation and enhanced root activity, leading to better light interception and more efficient uptake of water and nutrients.
 This nutrient–silica synergy allowed the plants to maintain higher photosynthetic efficiency and accumulate greater biomass at each growth stage.
 These results were in close association with findings of Reddy and Umesha (2022), Verma et al. (2025), Jat et al. (2012) and Ramesh et al. (2006).
 The next best enriched organic manure in recording higher dry matter production was enriched vermicompost with silica (M3), which was significantly superior to enriched farmyard manure with silica (M1).
 Higher dry matter production with enriched vermicompost containing silica is attributed to improved nutrient availability, enhanced cell wall strength, and better soil health, which collectively promote vigorous vegetative growth and biomass accumulation.
 The lowest dry matter production of chickpea was registered with control treatment (M4), which was significantly lower than rest of the organic manure management practices during both years of study and in the pooled mean.

 Among the various liquid foliar feeders, higher dry matter production was observed with foliar application of panchagavya @ 3 % at 35 and 55 DAS (F3) at harvest in the pooled mean which is statistically at par with foliar application of compost tea @ 5% at 35 and 55 DAS (F4), which was significantly superior to foliar application of jeevamrith @ 3 % at 35 and 55 DAS (F2).
 Dry matter production of chickpea increased with foliar application of panchagavya or compost tea because these sprays supply easily absorbable nutrients, micronutrients, and bioactive compounds directly to the leaves.
 This enhances chlorophyll formation, photosynthetic efficiency and nutrient translocation, leading to better biomass accumulation at each growth stage.
 The microbial and hormonal components in these organic liquids further stimulate metabolic activity and improve plant vigour, resulting in consistently higher dry matter production throughout the crop cycle.
 These results are conformity with the Sharma et al., (2024), Parmar et al. (2024).
 Significantly lower dry matter production was recorded with no foliar spray i.e., control treatment (F1) in the pooled mean due to limited nutrient availability, as the absence of foliar sprays restricted direct leaf absorption of essential macro-and micronutrients, reducing photosynthetic efficiency and biomass accumulation.